G10van1/BenchmarkStringConcat/README.md

 # BenchmarkCollections

-Comparing the time spent creating, searching, removing and inserting numbers in collections.
+Compares the time spent concatenating strings in different ways.

-Measure time and performance using different collections as:
+Measure time and performance to cancates strings using different ways as:
- - ArrayList;
+ - StringBuilder;
- - List;
+ - StringPlus;
- - LinkedList;
+ - StringFormat;
- - Dictionary;
+ - StringConcat;
- - SortedList;
+ - StringJoin;
- - SortedDictionary.
+ - StringInterpolation.

-Easy to include other collection classes as it uses the Strategy design pattern.
+Easy to include other ways as it uses the Strategy design pattern.

 ## Tools
 Visual Studio 2022